Parenting tip

 Your baby’s very first postnatal check will be the Apgar score, which your midwife will complete at one minute and then five minutes after he is born.
 The test is so quick you may not even notice it being done – having just given birth.
 Your midwife will check your baby for a number of factors including:

-• Skin colour
+• skin colour

-• heart rate,
+• heart rate

-• reflex response,
+• reflex response

-• muscle tone and
+• muscle tone

 • breathing.

 Most babies will show no signs of concern , however, if the midwife notices any issues she can call for immediate treatment.
+As such these checks are an important aspect of your postnatal care.

 Blood spot screening

 Throughout the UK, all newborn babies are screened using something called the blood spot test (it used to be known as the Guthrie test or Heel Prick test).
-It’s offered to all newborn babies between five and ten days old, and it can screen for up to five conditions (depending on your health authority).
-It most commonly tests for the following conditions:

 • Phenylketonuria: a condition that interferes with an individual’s ability to regulate amino acid.
 A build-up of amino acids can lead to severe mental handicap.

-• Congenital Hypothryroidism: this is characterised by a lack of the growth hormone thyroxine.
+• Congenital hypothryroidism: this is characterised by a lack of the growth hormone thyroxine.
 Without this hormone normal growth cannot occur.

-• Cystic Fibrosis: this is an inherited condition that affects the lungs and digestive system.
+• Cystic fibrosis: this is an inherited condition that affects the lungs and digestive system.

 Less commonly tested conditions are: